-- Impaired ability to clear the uric acid in the kidneys may occur with kidney damage or disease
+- Impaired ability to clear the uric acid in the kidneys, which may occur with kidney damage or disease

-- Excess consumption of foods high in purine like steak, seafood, and organ meats
+- Excess consumption of foods high in purines like steak, seafood, and organ meats

-- Certain medications such as diuretics, salicylate containing medication (such as aspirin), niacin, or levodopa
+- Certain medications, such as diuretics, salicylate containing medications (like aspirin), niacin, or levodopa

 - Medical conditions such as high blood pressure, hypothyroidism, Kelley-Seegmiller syndrome or Lesch-Nyhan syndrome